skift-org/skift/manual/building.md

 ### About WSL

 It's possible to build skiftOS WSL1 and WSL2 but it's not well tested.
-If you have any problems consider upgrading to linux.
+If you have any problems consider upgrading to a GNU/linux distribution.

 ## Building skiftOS